-As more and more people turn to the healthier plant based lifestyle they will naturally start to feel fitter and healthier than ever.
-It’s the start of an exciting journey into healing the body and mind and living the wonderful life that you were born to live.
+Eating this way is the start of an exciting journey into healing the body and mind and living the wonderful life that you were born to live.
 The raw food diet can sometimes be a progression from plant based eating, and may evolve naturally as you start to listen to your body’s needs.

-What does Eating Raw Mean?
+What Does Eating Raw Mean?

-Eating foods in their uncooked state leaves all their nutrients, enzymes, and antioxidants intact, therefore making them much more nutritious.
+Eating foods in their uncooked state leaves all their nutrients, enzymes and antioxidants intact, therefore making them much more nutritious.
 You may be led to believe that cooking foods helps to digest them more easily, but this is mostly not the case.

-What are Raw Food Benefits?
+What Are Raw Food Benefits?

-Live enzymes tend to have that effect and I’ve heard it said first hand from raw foodists that the rawer you go, the better the effects can be.
+Live enzymes tend to have that effect.
+We’ve heard it said first hand from raw foodists that the rawer you go, the better the amazing benefits can be.

-Brendan Brazier is one of these amazing athletes who lives on a raw food diet who explains in his one of his ‘Thrive Diet’ books that when he started to eat mainly raw he started smashing his own records and became an Ironman triathlete.
+Brendan Brazier is one of these amazing athletes who lives on a raw food diet.
+He explains in his one of his books ‘Thrive Diet’ that when he started to eat mainly raw, he started smashing his own records and became an Ironman triathlete.

 - Supreme clarity of mind and thought